-This document uses key capabilities and enabling components to describe capability at the threshold required for initial and continuing registration - represented by the "Specialist podiatric surgeon threshold capability" line in Figure 3.
+This document uses key capabilities and enabling components to describe capability at the threshold needed for initial and continuing registration - represented by the "Podiatry practice threshold" line in Figure 3.
 The key capabilities and enabling components take into account the complex conceptual, analytical and behavioural elements that integrate a range of competencies into each domain.